MILDLY EFFECTIVE SELF PROMOTION PAGE

 Talk | Tobacco Dock, London

-Anonymous/LulzSec has been covered in thousands of articles and news pieces over the years.
-None of that is included here as I only want to list press pieces that I made some effort to be part of, rather than just copy and paste everything that happens to mention my name or work.
+My time with Anonymous/LulzSec has been covered in thousands of articles and news pieces over the years.
+None of that is included here as I only want to list items that I actively participated in rather than copy and paste a bunch of things that were written about me.

-I'd like to delve more into hosting/presenting shows myself so am particularly keen on these sorts of opportunities at the moment.
+I'd like to delve more into hosting/presenting content myself so am particularly keen on these sorts of opportunities at the moment.